-Summarize the transportation improvements as recommended by consultant in the traffic study for CenterPoint Trump Tower.
+Summarize the transportation improvements as recommended by consultant in the traffic study for Midtown Heights.

-According to the findings, there will be no capacity deficiencies as a result of future year background traffic.
-The transportation consultant has made no recommendations for improvements to be carried out in order to upgrade the existing level of service.
+According to the findings, there will be some capacity deficiencies as a result of future year background traffic.
+The transportation consultant has made recommendations for improvements to be carried out in order to upgrade the existing level of service.